rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Non-graphitizing carbon
+  - Direct Air Capture
-  - Slow Pyrolysis
+  - Catalytic pyrolysis
-  - Biogenic nanocomposites
+  - Biogenic C-nanocomposites
   - Carbon capture and storage
   - Soil restoration with biochar
   - Life cycle modelling